angular/angular/adev/src/content/guide/templates/pipes.md

 @Pipe({
   name: 'myCustomTransformation',
-  standalone: true
 })
 export class MyCustomTransformationPipe {}
 ```

-The `@Pipe` decorator requires two configuration options:

-- `name`: The pipe name that will be used in a template
+The `@Pipe` decorator requires a `name` that controls how the pipe is used in a template.
-- `standalone: true` - Ensures the pipe can be used in standalone applications

 ### Naming convention for custom pipes